Join our Postgraduate Open Day - Sat 24 June

 More detail

-The MRes Research in Human Geography is a research training Masters degree.
-It can provide a useful foundation for undertaking a PhD in Human Geography, or is ideal for those who want to acquire rigorous research skills more generally.
+A research training Masters degree providing the skills necessary to undertake a PhD in Human Geography, or for those who want to acquire rigorous research skills more generally

 In addition to exposing individuals to cutting-edge debates in human geography, environmental science and related fields, the programme provides research training in theoretical, philosophical and methodological issues relevant to human geography and social science research.
 These include debates concerning social theory and epistemology, qualitative and quantitative techniques and their application to human geography, and research design, ethics and presentation.